-In conjunction with the thesis supervisor (and co-supervisor, if applicable), each IPN student must organize and select the members of their Advisory Committee.
+In conjunction with the thesis supervisor (and co-supervisor, if applicable with McGill ID and affiliation only), each IPN student must organize and select the members of their Advisory Committee.

 Members of an Advisory Committee must include: